jrderuiter/production-ready-ml/readme.md

 Now we have some documentation, we should probably also start implementing some tests for our code.

 1. Install pytest and create a *tests/titanic* directory, in which we will start writing our tests.
-2. Create a *test_features.py* file and implement some tests for our *ColumnSelector* class.
+2. Create a *test_features.py* file and implement some tests for our *PreprocessFeatures* class.
 See if you can use fixtures for sharing test data across tests.

 *Bonus*